chrisleee/twitch-stocks/README.md

 ### Everything, such as using viewer count as value, is tentative at this point.

 # Live Site

-Come check out the live site: https://twitch-stocks.now.sh/
+~~Come check out the live site: https://twitch-stocks.now.sh/~~

+### _Note_: This project has been abandoned.

+#### If you are looking for a Twitch Stock trading app, check out the unaffiliated site: https://twitchstocks.com

 ---